realworldocaml/book/en/parsing-with-ocamllex-and-ocamlyacc.md

 textual input into a form that is easier for a program to manipulate.
 For example, suppose we want to read a file containing a value in JSON format.
-JSON has a variety of values, including numbers, strings, arrays, and objects, and each of these has a precise textual representation.
+JSON has a variety of values, including numbers, strings, arrays, and objects, and each of these has a textual representation.
 For example, the following text represents an object containing a string labeled `title`, and an array containing two objects, each with a name and array of zip codes.